 - Some ingredients may cause a dietary intolerance, these usually include gluten, corn, wheat and heavy hard to digest meats.
 Instead, look for other alternative ingredients such as venison, rabbit, chicken or duck meat and oats, to name but a few.
 If the meat ingredients are ground up in the recipe (meal) it would be a huge advantage.

 - In general, sensitive stomach dog food should contain a slightly higher amount of protein and fewer calories, but it should still create a sense of fullness.
 Keep in mind that that you should choose a senior food with less protein when it comes to dogs with a decreased kidney function.

 - Fat is harder for your dog’s stomach to digest than protein and carbohydrates.
 It can cause pancreatic inflammation and irritation in a dog’s behavior.
 Look for a dog food brand that has a maximum fat content of 15%.
 A general rule of thumb is to feed your dog a fat content between 8 and 12%.

 - If you would like to take a more holistic approach, be on the lookout for hydrolyzed proteins.
 These are natural proteins that are broken down for easy digestibility, which will help your dog’s stomach cope with the processing of food more easily.

 - Vitamins A, E and C aid as antioxidants and selenium and beta carotene helps with osteoarthritis and vision.

 There are soluble and non-soluble fibers.
-A good fiber to look out for in dog food is beet-pulp.
+A fiber ingredient to look out for is beet-pulp.
 Fiber relieves constipation.
 The ideal fiber content should be between 3 and 5%.